ec-jrc/lisflood-utilities/README.md

-# Overview
+﻿# Overview

 This script produces monthly dynamic land use/cover fraction maps to be used as input to the [LISFLOOD](https://github.com/ec-jrc/lisflood-code) hydrological model with the `TransientLandUseChange` option enabled.
 The maps account for yearly changes in the forest, sealed, irrigation (no rice), and rice fractions, and monthly changes in the water fraction (with the other fractions adjusted accordingly).
 The maps are resampled and subsetted to match the resolution and area of the clone map (located at the `clonemap_path` specified in the configuration file).

 # Data

-The script is based on three data sources (HILDA+, HYDE, and GSWE):
+The script is based on three data sources (HILDA+, HYDE, VCF, and GSWE):

 1. The forest and sealed fractions are based on HILDA+ V1.0 (1-km resolution; 1900–2019; [Winkler et al., 2021](https://doi.org/10.1038/s41467-021-22702-2)).
 Download the file `hildap_vGLOB-1.0-f_netcdf.zip` from [the PANGAEA data repository](https://doi.org/10.1594/PANGAEA.921846) and extract it to the `hildaplus_folder` specified in the configuration file.
 1. The irrigation (no rice) and rice fractions are based on HYDE V3.2 (0.083° resolution; 10,000 BC to 2015; [Klein Goldewijk et al., 2017](https://doi.org/10.5194/essd-9-927-2017)).
 Download the `baseline` and `general_files` folders from the [DANS data portal](https://doi.org/10.17026/dans-25g-gez3) and put them in the `hyde_folder` specified in the configuration file.